 It’s common to buy a burial insurance policy on your spouse.
 Because most spouses contribute to bills and share bank accounts, insurable interest is certain.

-Buying life insurance on your spouse will make sure that you won’t go into debt when your spouse passed away.
+Buying no questions asked burial insurance on your spouse will make sure that you won’t go into debt when your spouse passed away.
 The life insurance payout may also be used to pay for final expenses, pay for your children’s education and pay the mortgage.

 BUYING BURIAL INSURANCE ON GRANDCHILDREN